Ivy-Apps/ivy-wallet/docs/guidelines/Architecture.md

 ### ViewModel

-The ViewModel combines the data from uses-cases and repositories and transforms it into view-state representation that's formatted and ready to display in your Compose UI.
+The ViewModel combines the data from use cases and repositories and transforms it into view-state representation that's formatted and ready to display in your Compose UI.
 It also handles user interactions and translates them into data/domain layer calls.

 > Simply said, the viewmodel is translator between the UI (user) and the domain.
 It's like an adapter - adapts domain models to view-state and adapts user interactions into domain calls.

 ### ViewState Mapper classes (optional)

 In more complex cases, it becomes impractical to put all domain -> view-state mapping in the ViewModel.
-Also, it's common multiple viewmodels to map the same domain model to the same view-state.
+Also, it's common for multiple viewmodels to map the same domain model to the same view-state.
 In that case, it's good to extract the view-state mapping logic in a separate class that we call a `SomethingViewStateMapper`.

 ### Composables